 Carroll has led the North American mining industry for over 30 years and today provides over 800 mines with a broad range of safety equipment.
 Its customers can also reach out to its MinerCare 24/7™ team, who are continually on hand to offer technical support.

-Hand-Held Underground Atmospheric Monitoring Devices
+Hand-Held Underground Atmospheric Monitoring Equipment and Air Monitoring Devices

 One easily portable confined space air monitoring device supplied by Carroll represents the very highest caliber of multi-gas detection technology – the Mine Safety Appliances (MSA) Altair 4X Detector.